avblocks/avblocks-wiki/_sources/avblocks-for-cpp/transcoder-as-decoder/aac-decoder.md

 ## Source Audio

 For source we use the `Hydrate-Kenny_Beltrey.aac` file from the [AVBlocks Assets](https://github.com/avblocks/avblocks-assets/releases) repository.
-After downloading and unzipping you will find `Hydrate-Kenny_Beltrey.aac` in the `aud` subdirectory.
+After downloading and unzipping you will find `Hydrate-Kenny_Beltrey.adts.aac` in the `aud` subdirectory.

 ## Code